kyeokabe/crackingCodingInterview/README.md

 **10/30/2019**

 [LC 373 Find K Pairs with Smallest Sum](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/373_FindKPairsWithSmallestSums.cpp) ...
 Not easy.
 The idea is to realize this can be thought (somewhat) similar to search a semi-sorted 2D matrix problem.
 Similar to [LC 74](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/74_SearchA2DMatrix.cpp)

+Finally came back to [K-Messed Array](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/Pramp/K-messedArray.cpp).
+Takeaway: Think if **priority queues** can be used **if a question wants only k numbers of max/min or only if k out of n items need to be sorted.**

 read this
 [https://leetcode.com/problems/sum-of-subarray-minimums/discuss/178876/stack-solution-with-very-detailed-explanation-step-by-step]